AMF777/ITI_CV_2022/README.md

 # ITI_CV_2022
-this a 60Hrs training provided by ITI to learn basics of Computer Vision
+this a 60Hrs training provided by ITI to learn the basics of Computer Vision